State Law Guide · Updated January 2026

 Get Your Florida Demand Letter Now

-Join thousands of Florida consumers who've used our tool to recover refunds from dealer F&I products.
+Join thousands of Florida consumers who've used our tool to dispute unfair lease return charges.